Don't Get Screwed by an Auto Transport Company in your area

 1. Advance deposits: The rule of the thumb dictates that you should'nt have to pay a deposit to a broker and only agree on payment once the contract has been completed.
 Of course, there are legitimate businesses that take deposits for insurance and safety, but most of the time brokers demand illegal payment for other reasons.
 Brokers often demand deposits so that they know they're getting their share of payment regardless of the quality of service provided by the vehicle carrier to you.
 And you should deny such payment because you never know what kind of a truck driver or carrier the broker sells the contract.

-2. Poorly done websites: Scam brokers often operate through websites and don't prefer spending a lot of money to make everything look good.
-When you browse the website of a local auto broker company in your region, a good way to find out about their legitimacy is by seeing their website design and the quality of content they have on it.
-A broker that exists for the sole purpose of scamming would have many grammatical mistakes in their content, poorly designed layout, and exaggerated claims that yell STAY AWAY! to anyone who knows what they're looking for.
+2. Poorly done websites: Shady companies often operate through websites and don't prefer spending a lot of money to make everything work.
+When you visit the website of a local auto broker company in your location, a good way to find out about their legitimacy is by seeing their website design and the quality of content they have published.
+A broker that exists for the sole purpose of scamming would have many grammatical mistakes in their content, poorly designed layout, and exaggerated claims that scream STAY AWAY! to anyone who knows what they're looking for.

 4. Exaggerated claims about insurance: Insurance is perhaps the most significant factor that you should be careful about when doing business with an AutoTransport broker in your area.
 You have no idea how sneaky some agents can be and how much they can sweet talk you into believing that they've got the best deals to offer than anyone else in the industry.
 They can go to any lengths to take the car from your hand, and they often do this by showing fraudulent license and insurance documents to those who want wise enough to verify the authenticity.

-If after reading these you are a bit apprehensive about calling a broker yourself then you there is a website called USHip where you can create a real time auction for your car!
+If after reading these you are a bit unsure about speaking to a broker yourself then you there is a platform called USHip where you can create a real time auction for your car!